Brodiaea Species Two

 Brodiaea nana, Nhu NguyenBrodiaea nana, Nhu Nguyen

 Brodiaea orcuttii (Greene) Baker is a very rare species commonly known as Orcutt's brodiaea found in clay soil on serpentine substrate under vernally-flooded conditions in meadow and vernal-pool and stream habitats in Riverside and San Diego counties to Baja California.
 The red-purple to blue flowers with widely spreading lobes are similar to Brodiaea filifolia but have no staminodes.
-Although Jepson lists this species as growing to 10 in.
-(25 cm) tall I have seen much taller plants, to 18" (and also much shorter plants, 5").
+Although Jepson lists this species as growing to 10" (25 cm) tall, I have seen much taller plants, to 18" (and also much shorter plants, 5").
 Orcutt's brodiaea blooms April-July, as the vernal area begins to dry up.
 Photos by Jim Duggan.

 Brodiaea orcuttii, Jim DugganBrodiaea orcuttii, Jim Duggan

 Brodiaea pallida Hoover is commonly known as Chinese Camp brodiaea.
 This species is a rare California endemic, considered rare and endangered and found in serpentine substrate under vernally-flooded conditions in riparian habitats near Chinese Camp, Tuolumne County.
 It has pale purple or lilac flowers, sometimes with a white center and the tube is urn-shaped.
 The staminodes are erect, white, and held close to the stamens with inrolled margins and deeply notched tips.
+Height: about 20 cm.
 Pictures are of garden grown plants originally purchased from plants grown from seed.
 Photos 1-2 were taken by Bob Rutemoeller and photos 3-4 were taken by Mary Sue Ittner.
 Photo 4 shows the corms on a 1 cm grid.
 Photo 5 was taken by Nhu Nguyen of a lovely patch at the UC Botanical Garden.

 Brodiaea pallida, Bob RutemoellerBrodiaea pallida, Bob RutemoellerBrodiaea pallida, Mary Sue IttnerBrodiaea pallida corms, Mary Sue IttnerBrodiaea pallida, Nhu Nguyen